Learn about computing and advanced testing solutions from VIAVI

 The sheer size associated with hyperscale data center architecture provides several benefits including more efficient cooling and power distribution, balanced workloads across servers, and built-in redundancies.

 These economies of scale can be negated by the challenges associated with hyperscale computing.
 High traffic volumes and complex flow patterns can outstrip the capabilities of traditional monitoring tools and practices.
-Visibility into external traffic flows can also be compromised because the focus can be diluted by the speed and quantity of connections.
+Visibility into external traffic flows can also be compromised because the focus can be diluted by the speed and quantity of growth in connections.

 Security concerns are another challenge that can be magnified by the size of the data center.
 Although preventive and proactive security systems are an essential element of computing, a single breach can potentially expose enormous amounts of sensitive customer data.